thenickedwards/byte_of_py/info/password_helper.md

 ## Introduction to Method

-The program should begin by laying out for the user how the application can help the user create a dynamic and memorbale password system for themselves that will create a unique password for each login.
+The program should begin by laying out for the user how the application can help the user create a dynamic and memorable password system for themselves that will create a unique password for each login.

 The primary portion that the user must contribute are two components: 1. alphabetic string and 2. a few numbers.
 The user will be coached to make these selections with the idea being they will be easy for the user to remember but difficult for another person to guess.